 There is a consistent trend towards people in the LTN area becoming less likely to own a car … for any past week car use, the largest decrease was the LTN group ….
 As for minutes of past week car use, the point estimate in the LTN group was always negative and lower than other groups … In summary, there was a consistent trend towards reduced car use among LTN residents ….
 The consistent pattern is therefore of the largest active travel benefits in LTN areas.

-Note: each of the Guardian articles provides links to their sources - the scientific reports.
+Note: each of the Guardian articles provides links to its sources - the scientific reports.